 Also of interest is that Yorktown Heights has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Yorktown Heights in 2010 was $59,675, which is wealthy relative to New York and the nation.
-This equates to an annual income of $238,700 for a family of four.
+The per capita income in Yorktown Heights in 2018 was $52,406, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,624 for a family of four.

-Yorktown Heights is a somewhat ethnically-diverse town.
+Yorktown Heights is a very ethnically-diverse town.
 The people who call Yorktown Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yorktown Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yorktown Heights include German, Irish, Albanian, and English.
+The greatest number of Yorktown Heights residents report their race to be White, followed by Asian.
+Yorktown Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 25.35% of the town’s residents.
+Important ancestries of people in Yorktown Heights include Italian, Irish, German, English, and French.

 The most common language spoken in Yorktown Heights is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Italian.